Bosporan Kingdom: Roman client kingdom

 After the death of Mithridates VI (63 BC), Pharnaces II (63–47 BC) supplicated to Pompey, and then tried to regain his dominion during Julius Caesar's Civil War, but was defeated by Caesar at Zela and was later killed by his former governor and son-in-law Asander.

 Before the death of Pharnaces II, Asander had married Pharnaces II's daughter Dynamis.
 Asander and Dynamis were the ruling monarchs until Caesar commanded a paternal uncle of Dynamis, Mithridates II to declare war on the Bosporan Kingdom and claimed the kingship for himself.
 Asander and Dynamis were defeated by Caesar's ally and went into political exile.
 However, after Caesar's death in 44 BC, the Bosporan Kingdom was restored to Asander and Dynamis by Caesar's great nephew and heir Octavian.
 Asander ruled as an archon and later as king until his death in 17 BC.
 After the death of Asander, Dynamis was compelled to marry a Roman usurper called Scribonius, but the Romans under Agrippa intervened and established Polemon I of Pontus (16–8 BC) in his place.
 Polemon married Dynamis in 16 BC and she died in 14 BC.
 Polemon ruled as king until his death in 8 BC.
 After the death of Polemon, Aspurgus, the son of Dynamis and Asander, succeeded Polemon.

 The Bosporan Kingdom of Aspurgus was a client state of the Roman Empire, protected by Roman garrisons.
-Aspurgus (8 BC – 38 AD) founded a dynasty of kings which endured with a couple of interruptions until 341 AD.
+Aspurgus (8 BC – AD 38) founded a dynasty of kings which endured with a couple of interruptions until AD 341.
 Aspurgus adopted the Roman name "Tiberius Julius" when he received Roman citizenship and enjoyed the patronage of the first two Roman Emperors, Augustus and Tiberius.
 All of the following kings adopted these two Roman names followed by a third name, of Thracian (Kotys, Rhescuporis or Rhoemetalces) or local origin (such as Sauromates, Eupator, Ininthimeus, Pharsanzes, Synges, Terianes, Theothorses or Rhadamsades).